 As I wrapped and bound my heart to this vow, I heard a sudden burst of birdsongs, such as I have never heard before.
 They came bright, light yet clear, from the greenheart of trees.
 I strained to make out whose they were but I had a fleeting sense the angels kept the feathered musicians hidden because that wasn’t what I was to keep my heart on.

 St Juan Diego had heard beautiful avian melodies before he saw the apparition of Our Lady of Guadalupe.
-If what I heard was even a breath of what had fallen on this saint’s ears, then, it is my Fatima sign that the stream indeed begins here, when the world is exchanged for stillness.
+If what I heard was even a breath of what had fallen on this saint’s ears, then, it is my Fatima sign that the stream indeed begins in resting our hearts in the beauty of Nature, when the world is exchanged for stillness.